parth-android/Rubber-Ducky-Script/README.md

 # Rubber-Ducky-Script
-This is simple hello world  script
+This is a simple hello world  script